tomchalmers/t-vpn/README.md

 # t-vpn
-A VPN that runs on Linux and can be deployed to AWS / Azure
+A script that setups a VPN that runs on Linux.
+Used on instances deployed in AWS / Azure.